jameleu/xml_automation/ReadMe.md

 ## What This is
 This is a automation maintainability Python-Regexp program that corrects an xml file based on specific types of xml files determined by the .dtd file.

+Reasoning: I have some personal xml files that need correction after being incorrectly typed by a 3rd party.
+This was made before ChatGPT was useful for debugging.
+This was more so a way to explore how I can apply regexp and DSA.

 Skills: Python, regexp, data structures, algorithms

 Highlights of techniques used: